yahoo/redislite/README.md

 Description
 -----------
-Redis made simple.
 This module makes using Redis simple.

 The module contains an embedded redis server that it will automatically configure and start when the redis bindings are accessed.